LIGHTING THE WAY

 Lighthouses are historic and charming, and many remain active to this day.
-Lighthouse enthusiasts travel the country to view and climb them, but even the uninitiated will thrill to the breathtaking panoramas from on high or from the ground.
+Lighthouse enthusiasts travel the country to view and climb them, but even the uninitiated will thrill to the breathtaking panoramas from on high (and sometimes from the ground).
 Here are 18 lighthouses to check out on a beautiful summer road trip, be it along the coasts, in the South, or around the Great Lakes.

-Off the coast of San Diego, Old Point Loma Lighthouse will delight all who visit.
-The restored lighthouse is a short hike up a hill where the views of the ocean are spectacular, especially at sunset.
-The tall, winding staircase is a hefty climb to the top and open to the public only twice a year.
-A seven-day pass to enter the Cabrillo National Monument, which includes the lighthouse, is $10 per vehicle.
+Off the coast of San Diego, Old Point Loma Lighthouse is a delight restored lighthouse just a short hike up a hill with spectacular views of the ocean, especially at sunset.
+The tall, winding staircase is a hefty climb, and open to the public only twice a year.
+A seven-day pass to enter the Cabrillo National Monument, which includes the lighthouse, is $15 per vehicle.

-Cockspur Island Lighthouse is completely surrounded by water and sits 12 miles east of Savannah.
-The original lighthouse was destroyed by a hurricane in 1854 and the existing structure was finished the following year.
-Due to ongoing preservation efforts, the lighthouse island and the lighthouse itself are closed to the public.
-Though it's been beaten up by hurricanes, the lighthouse retains its historic beauty and can be seen from land at the end of a short trail that starts at Fort Pulaski National Monument.
+Cockspur Island Lighthouse, and its island 12 miles east of Savannah, are closed to the public for ongoing preservation efforts.
+The original lighthouse was destroyed by a hurricane in 1854, and the existing structure, finished the following year, has been beaten up by hurricanes.
+It can be seen – surrounded by water completely at high tide and retaining its historic beauty – from the end of a short trail that starts at Fort Pulaski National Monument.

 Pigeon Point Light Station sits in a state historic park named for the lighthouse, among the tallest in the United States.
 The park is open until sunset, which is the time to check out this historic beauty on a cliff along the coast south of the Bay Area.
 The structure is closed to the public, but half-hour history tours are offered daily, if staffing permits.

 DIAMOND HEAD LIGHTHOUSE | HAWAII